Manurewa: Suburban development

 By 1915, Manurewa had grown large enough to become a town district, created from parts of the former Manurewa and Papakura road districts.
 The area was promoted as a commuter suburb for Auckland in the early 1920s.
 Local farmer Charles Henry Lupton was instrumental in developing the Manurewa community, serving on the town board, school and church committees, and became known as "The Father of Manurewa".
 By 1937, the population of Manurewa had increased to over 1,500 people, allowing Manurewa to become a borough.
-In 1939, a fire destroyed the Manurewa Picture Theatre, and the adjoining shops and boarding house.
-During World War II, parts of Manurewa were used as military camps for United States Army soldiers bound for the Pacific.

-Manurewa experienced rapid growth in the 1950s and early 1960s after the development of the Auckland Southern Motorway, developing from a semi-rural locality into a suburb of Auckland.
-Southmall Manurewa, the third American-style mall in Auckland, was opened in 1967.
-The mall was initially very successful, but struggled from October 1976 onwards after the opening of the Manukau Shopping Centre.
+The second railway station in the area opened on 15 August 1924.
+The developer John Dreadon donated £500 and land for the station and the bridge, which replaced a level crossing.
+Three other landowners also contributed.
+As a result, it was decided to name the station using the Māori word for 'gift', homai, rather than Browns Rd, as it was initially referred to.